ncatlab/nlab-content/pages/4/2/9/4/24924/content.md

 * [[Nirmalya Kajuri]], *[Of Islands, Holograms and Saving Quantum Physics From a Black Hole Paradox](https://science.thewire.in/the-sciences/unitarity-entanglement-islands-holography-information/)*, Science -- The Wire (Nov 2022)

   > $[\ldots]$ a few sceptics have argued that while the calculations are correct, they don't help resolve the black hole information-loss paradox.
 The troubles stem from the reservoir attached to the anti-de Sitter universe.
 The physicists who authored the island papers assumed that gravity stopped at the boundary of the anti-de Sitter space and didn’t enter the reservoir.
-This is not an innocuous assumption. $[\ldots]$ The key takeaway is that the island way to recover information and save unitarity works perfectly well – if you slightly modify Einstein’s theory of gravity.
-These criticisms have been around for some two years now, and physicists are yet to resolve them in print. $[\ldots]$ physicists continue to publish papers by the hundreds about the entanglement islands but few attempt to answer whether the islands are compatible with the Einsteinian gravity of our universe. $[\ldots]$
+This is not an innocuous assumption. \[...\] The key takeaway is that the island way to recover information and save unitarity works perfectly well – if you slightly modify Einstein’s theory of gravity.
+These criticisms have been around for some two years now, and physicists are yet to resolve them in print. \[...\] physicists continue to publish papers by the hundreds about the entanglement islands but few attempt to answer whether the islands are compatible with the Einsteinian gravity of our universe. \[...\]

+Claim of reconciliation of [[causal locality]] in the island proposal, under the explicit assumption of massive gravity:

+* [[Hao Geng]]: *The Mechanism behind the Information Encoding for Islands* \[<a href="https://arxiv.org/abs/2502.08703">arXiv:2502.08703</a>\]

 See also:

+* Anna Karlsson, _Concerns about the replica wormhole derivation of the island conjecture_ \[<a href="https://arxiv.org/abs/2101.05879">arXiv:2101.05879</a>\]

+* Harvendra Singh: *Islands and Icebergs contribute nothing to the Page curve (System with a symmetrical bath)* \[<a href="https://arxiv.org/abs/2210.13970">arXiv:2210.13970</a>\]

 * Saskia Demulder, Alessandra Gnecchi, Ioannis Lavdas, [[Dieter Lüst]], *Islands and Light Gravitons in type IIB String Theory* \[<a href="https://arxiv.org/abs/2204.03669">arXiv:2204.03669</a>\]